-- Use a mask fitter or brace over a disposable mask or a cloth mask to prevent air from leaking around the edges of the mask. - Check that it Fits Snugly over your nose, mouth, and chin - Check for gaps by cupping your hands around the outside edges of the mask. - Make sure no air is flowing from the area near your eyes or from the sides of the mask. - If the mask has a good fit, you will feel warm air come through the front of the mask and may be able to see the mask material move in and out with each breath. - Add Layers of material - o 2 ways to layer - Use a cloth mask that has multiple layers of fabric. - Wear one disposable mask underneath a cloth mask. - The second mask should push the edges of the inner mask against your face. - Make sure you can see and breathe easily - Knot and Tuck ear loops of a 3-ply mask - Knot the ear loops of a 3-ply face mask where they join the edge of the mask - Fold and tuck the unneeded material under the edges - For video instructions, see: https://voutu.be/UANi8Cc71A0external.icon.
+- Use a mask fitter or brace over a disposable mask or a cloth mask to prevent air from leaking around the edges of the mask. - Check that it Fits Snugly over your nose, mouth, and chin - o Check for gaps by cupping your hands around the outside edges of the mask. - Make sure no air is flowing from the area near your eyes or from the sides of the mask. - If the mask has a good fit, you will feel warm air come through the front of the mask and may be able to see the mask material move in and out with each breath. - Add Lavers of material - - Use a cloth mask that has multiple layers of fabric. - Wear one disposable mask underneath a cloth mask. - The second mask should push the edges of the inner mask against your

+- Knot and Tuck ear loops of a 3-ply mask - Knot the ear loops of a 3-ply face mask where they join the edge of the mask - Fold and tuck the unneeded material under the edges - For video instructions, see: https://youtu.be/UANi8Cc71A0external icon.